 University Heights Library

 13866 Cedar Road, 216-321-4700

-Julia Murphy is the marketing assistant for the Cleveland Heights-University Heights Public Library.
+Julia Murphy is the marketing and volunteer coordinator for the Cleveland Heights-University Heights Public Library.